Alexander Bakunin: Return to Pryamukhino

-During the French invasion of Russia in 1812, Alexander Mikhailovich and his wife decided not to leave Pryamukhino.
+During the French invasion of Russia in 1812, Mikhailovich and his wife decided not to leave Pryamukhino.
 But the main concern of Bakunin and his wife was the upbringing of children.
-He himself was engaged in the education of his children: he taught them foreign languages, mathematics and other natural sciences, and Varvara Alexandrovna taught them music.
+He taught them foreign languages, mathematics and other natural sciences, and Varvara Alexandrovna taught them music.
 In the house of Pravukhinsky there was a library, collected by Alexander Mikhailovich, so that his children had the opportunity to get acquainted with the works of the best representatives of world literature of that time.
 One of the main principles in the upbringing of children, Alexander Mikhailovich considered communication with nature, for which he arranged walks in the park and picturesque surroundings.
 In November 1834, the Bakunin family for the first time in full force left for the winter to live in Tver.

 Presumably, he played an important role (with his advice to Mikhail Muravyov) when the Union of Salvation was reorganized into the Union of Prosperity in 1818.
 He also became a member of the Secret Society of the North, wishing to institute a constitutional monarchy.
 After the failed Decembrist revolt of 1825 he gave up on emancipating the serfs and devoted himself entirely to the management of his estate and the education of his children, according to the precepts of Jean-Jacques Rousseau.

 During the 1830s and 40s, at the invitation of Alexander Mikhailovich, Pryamukhino was visited by many prominent representatives of Russian society of that time - young philosophers, writers and scientists.
 For example, the famous Russian writer Ivan Lazhechnikov, director of the men's gymnasium in Tver, where the sons of the Bakunins studied, after visiting the Pryamukhin, wrote about the Bakunins' estate in the best of terms.
 From the beginning of the 1830s, Alexander Mikhailovich Bakunin was the trustee of the Tver gymnasium.

 From the mid-1830s, Alexander Mikhailovich Bakunin began to go blind and by 1845 he was completely blind.
 Due to illness, he could no longer do household chores.
 In 1842, his son Nikolai came to the estate after retirement, and he took over all the household chores.
 At the end of March 1852, Alexander Mikhailovich fell seriously ill, and on 6 December 1854, he died.
 He was buried in the family tomb under the altar of the church in Pryamukhino.